arichika/RotativaCore/README.md

 It generates Pdf also from authorized actions (web forms authentication).

 You can also output images from MVC with ActionAsImage, ViewAsImage, RouteAsImage, UrlAsImage.

-##Rotativa HQ

-[RotativaHQ.com](http://rotativahq.com) is an API (SaaS) version of Rotativa, hosted on Azure.
-You can register for free.